Skip to Content

 Treatment for primary biliary

-with other forms of cirrhosis, treatment focuses on reducing symptoms,
+with other forms of liver disease, treatment focuses on reducing symptoms,

 preventing and treating the complications of the disease, and preventing other